splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx-os.md

 }
 ```

-3. Refer to the Nginx documentation to find the command to reload the service, for example:
+3. Refer to the NGINX documentation to find the command to reload the service, for example:
 ```bash
 sudo nginx -s reload
 ```